Óscar García (footballer, born 1973): Maccabi Tel Aviv and England

 In late 2009, García joined former Barcelona coach Johan Cruyff's coaching staff in the Catalonia national team, as the Dutchman had just been appointed.
-On 22 May 2012 he had his first head coach appointment, signing a two-year contract with Maccabi Tel Aviv FC, where Cruyff's son Jordi acted as sporting director.
+On 22 May 2012, he received his first head coach appointment, signing a two-year contract with Maccabi Tel Aviv, where Cruyff's son Jordi acted as sporting director.
 Exactly one year later, after leading the club to the Israeli Premier League after a ten-year drought, he resigned from his post citing personal reasons.

 García was unveiled as the new head coach of Football League Championship side Brighton & Hove Albion on 26 June 2013, replacing Gus Poyet.
 His first win came on 17 August, 1–0 at Birmingham City; he was November's Manager of the Month, with three wins and a draw.
 On 12 May 2014, following their play off semi-final defeat to Derby County, his offer of resignation was accepted by the board.

 On 2 June 2014, García returned to Maccabi by signing a two-year contract, but left on 26 August due to ongoing war.
 A week later he was appointed at Watford, replacing Giuseppe Sannino.
 He was admitted to hospital with minor chest pains on 15 September, forcing him to miss the team's upcoming match with Blackpool.
 These health problems eventually led to him stepping down, two weeks later.

 Red Bull Salzburg

-Austrian double holders FC Red Bull Salzburg hired García on 28 December 2015, following the dismissal of Peter Zeidler.
+Austrian double holders Red Bull Salzburg hired García on 28 December 2015, following the dismissal of Peter Zeidler.
 His team, for which fellow Spaniard Jonathan Soriano was the main striker, ended the season as national champions.
-On 19 May the latter scored a hat-trick in a 5–0 cup final victory over FC Admira Wacker Mödling to seal another double.
+On 19 May the latter scored a hat-trick in a 5–0 cup final victory over Admira Wacker to seal another double.

 In 2016–17, Salzburg retained both major honours.
 After the loss of Soriano, García built the attack around South Korean Hwang Hee-chan.

 Saint-Étienne

-On 15 June 2017, AS Saint-Étienne signed García to a two-year contract.
-In November, however, following a 5–0 home loss against Olympique Lyonnais in the Derby du Rhone, he left the club by mutual agreement.
+On 15 June 2017, Saint-Étienne signed García to a two-year contract.
+In November, however, following a 5–0 home loss against Lyon in the Derby du Rhone, he left the club by mutual agreement.

 Olympiacos

-Olympiacos F.C. announced García as their new manager on 5 January 2018, to replace Takis Lemonis.
-His contract was terminated by mutual consent on 3 April, following a 1–1 away draw with Levadiakos FC; the side had also been eliminated from the Greek Cup for a third consecutive year, and he was held partially responsible for the lack of dressing room, training and match discipline.
+Olympiacos announced García as their new manager on 5 January 2018, to replace Takis Lemonis.
+His contract was terminated by mutual consent on 3 April, following a 1–1 away draw with Levadiakos; the side had also been eliminated from the Greek Cup for a third consecutive year, and he was held partially responsible for the lack of dressing room, training and match discipline.

 Celta

-García had his first head coach experience in Spain in November 2019, when he took over for Fran Escribá at RC Celta de Vigo who stood third from the bottom in the standings.
-His team stayed up on the last day of the season, as CD Leganés could not win their fixture.
+García had his first head coach experience in Spain in November 2019, when he took over for Fran Escribá at Celta de Vigo, who stood third from the bottom in the standings.
+His team stayed up on the last day of the season, as Leganés could not win their fixture.

 On 9 November 2020, after only one win in nine matches of the new campaign, García was dismissed.